rnixik/docker-openssl-gost/README.md

 This image was built to have ability to connect to servers with GOST SSL certificates.
 In addition, it helps to encrypt, decrypt, hash messages with GOST algorithms.

-Since vsersion 1.1.0 OpenSSL does not contain GOST-engine anymore, but it can be compiled and used separately.
+Since version 1.1.0 OpenSSL does not contain GOST-engine anymore, but it can be compiled and used separately.
-This images do this work.
+This image does this work.

 Output of `openssl ciphers`: